What is your advising style?

 - transcript (unofficial is fine),

 If I think you’d be a good fit to my group we can have a telephone chat and discuss projects.
 At that point I will encourage you to apply if I think that you have a good chance of being accepted by the department as a student in my group.
-The criteria include GPA and GRE scores, research skills and experience and overlap in research interests.
+The criteria include GPA scores, research skills and experience and overlap in research interests.

 I want work on a topic that is not on your list of potential questions.
 Can I still apply?

 The list of potential questions is certainly not meant to be exhaustive.
 I am open to students in my lab working on a wide range of questions.
 Anything involving community ecology, particularly of plants and their interactions with other organisms, either in temperate of tropical forests, is potentially of interest to me.

 there are limits to both my expertise and time.
 I am reluctant to focus on individual species because I am most interested in generalizing to communities and ecosystems.
 I am interested in conservation questions, but prefer to focus on how ecological processes are impacted rather than wildlife or forest management per se.
 I have limited expertise with lab work, so would not feel comfortable advising a project that was very lab-intensive.
 If there was a substantial lab component to the project I would expect you to have a high level of prior experience and competence in the necessary procedures (i.e. first-authored publications in international journals) and would want to discuss possible collaborations with other faculty either at UConn or elsewhere to support you.
 After all, there is no point you joining my lab and then feeling unhappy with the support you get!

 A lot of your work so far has been tropical – could I work on temperate systems in your group?

 The short answer is yes – I am very interested in working in temperate forests and have an active project on forest fragmentation impacts on temperate forest food webs.

 Does that mean that you are not working on tropical forests any more?